griffithlab/rnaseq_tutorial_wiki/Annotation.md

 	perl -ne 'if ($_ =~ /(gene_id\s\"ENSG\w+\")/){print "$1\n"}' genes_chr22_ERCC92.gtf | sort | uniq | wc -l

-Using perl -ne '' will execute the code between single quotes, on the .gtf file, line-by-line.
+* Using perl -ne '' will execute the code between single quotes, on the .gtf file, line-by-line.
-The $_ variable holds the contents of each line
+* The $_ variable holds the contents of each line.
-The 'if ($_ =~//)' is a pattern-matching command which will look for the pattern "gene_id" followed by a space followed by "ENSG" and one or more word characters (indicated by \w+) surrounded by double quotes.
+* The 'if ($_ =~//)' is a pattern-matching command which will look for the pattern "gene_id" followed by a space followed by "ENSG" and one or more word characters (indicated by \w+) surrounded by double quotes.
-The pattern to be matched is enclosed in parentheses.
+* The pattern to be matched is enclosed in parentheses.
 This allows us to print it out from the special variable $1.
-The output of this perl command will be a long list of ENSG Ids.
-By piping to sort, then uniq, then word count we can count the unique number of genes in the file.
+* The output of this perl command will be a long list of ENSG Ids.
+* By piping to sort, then uniq, then word count we can count the unique number of genes in the file.

 To learn more, see:
 * http://perldoc.perl.org/perlre.html#Regular-Expressions
 * http://www.perl.com/pub/2004/08/09/commandline.html

-Definitions:
+###Definitions:

 - Reference genome - The nucleotide sequence of the chromosomes of a species.
 Genes are the functional units of a reference genome and gene annotations describe the structure of transcripts expressed from those gene loci.

 - Gene annotations - Descriptions of gene/transcript models for a genome.
 A transcript model consists of the *coordinates* of the exons of a transcript on a reference genome.
 Additional information such as the strand the transcript is generated from, gene name, coding portion of the transcript, alternate transcript start sites, and other information may be provided.